MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ![Screenshot of the Teams mixed reality toolbar.](media/calling-annotations-teams-desktop-mr-toolbar.JPG)

 > [!NOTE]
+>
 > - The toolbar appears only when the video feed for the Dynamics 365 Guides user is active.
 > - The toolbar is disabled if the Dynamics 365 Guides user is not ready to receive annotations and files (for example, the user's outgoing video feed is disabled, the user temporarily loses tracking, or Guides is not in the foreground).
 > - The toolbar is disabled if the same Guides user is connected from Teams and Dynamics 365 Guides at the same time, regardless of the device used.

 ### Start annotations

-1. Do one of the following to pause the video stream and enter edit mode:
+1. To pause the video stream and enter edit mode, choose one of the following actions:

    - Select anywhere in the call window.
    - Select one of the items on the **Mixed Reality** toolbar.
    - Select **Start editing**.

    In edit mode, a live stream of the call displays in the corner of the app window, including the annotations that other call participants add.